scwcsu/snsde-archi-model/README.md

 ### Contributing ###
 We are still working on the best way to accept contributions while maintaining a valid Archi model but contributions are still welcome.

-You can also simply open an issue with the tag "enhancement".
+You can simply open an issue with the tag "enhancement".
 Alternatively, To make additions or changes please fork the repo and create a pull request.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingContribution`)